learn-co-curriculum/dsc-document-classification-with-naive-bayes-lab/README.md

-## Implementing Naive Bayes
+## Create a Bag of Words Function

-Now, implement a master function to build a naive Bayes classifier.
-Be sure to use the logarithmic probabilities to avoid underflow.
+Before implementing the entire Naive Bayes algorithm, create a helper function `bag_it()` to create a bag of words representation from a document's text.

 ```python